 jonathan [dot] schenke [at] gmail [dot] com

 Jonathan is an engineer at Doctor Wu’s in Brooklyn, NY.
-He’s worked with musicians you might like such as Parquet Courts, The Drums, Liturgy, PC Worship, The Men, Dirty Beaches, Frankie Rose and Girl Talk, and for a variety of labels including Anti, Fat Cat, Hardly Art, Mom + Pop, Northern Spy, Rough Trade, Sacred Bones, Thrill Jockey, What’s Your Rupture, and XL.
+He’s worked with musicians you might like such as Parquet Courts, The Drums, Liturgy, PC Worship, The Men, Fucked Up, Dirty Beaches, Frankie Rose and Girl Talk, and for a variety of labels including Anti, Dull Tools, Fat Cat, Frenchkiss, Hardly Art, Matador, Mom + Pop, Northern Spy, Rough Trade, Sacred Bones, Thrill Jockey, What’s Your Rupture, and XL.

 Jonathan has also worked on films (shown and awarded at Sundance, South By Southwest, AFI Fest, and other festivals), television shows (on IFC and Comedy Central), commercials (for Cole Haan, FILA, Intel, TiVo, et al), software (Eventide’s ‘Fission’ and ‘TVerb’), video games, and installations.